 - Ourson – 4 years old and can move around on skis in different ways.
 Can ski with skis parallel straight downhill and stop using a snowplow turn.

 - Flocon – 5 years old and can snowplow turns with skis brought back to parallel.
 Test of balance when skiing while facing down the slope.
 Can do little jumps, from one foot to the other or over little bumps, etc. on a slope.

 Kids who grow up near the mountains even have day trips to the mountains with their school, all winter long.
-The husband and I found ourselves in a ski-lift with three 5-year-olds who were already ready for the big slopes.
-(Yes, in French ski classes, there can be 20 kids and 2 instructors, so even 5 year olds will be on the ski lifts in groups, without an adult with them!)
+I once found myself in a ski-lift with three 5-year-olds who were already ready for the big slopes.
+Yes, in French ski classes, there can be 20 kids and 2 instructors, so even 5 year olds will be on the ski lifts in groups, without an adult with them!